Sishir-Stha/FareUpdaterApi/README.md

 - Managed the project structure
 - The fare Data retrived endpoint complete and integrated in front end - [ First commit of day ]
 - The fare Update endpoint competed and integrated with the frontend -[ Last Commit of the day]

+## 12/01/2025

+- Final work done and pushed in the server as service
+- Project closed but given to QA for review

 📄 License